SirWillance/Event-State-Theory-EST-/05_Theory_Notes/Theory_Note_Thermodynamic_derivation_of_the_Primodial_Bias.md

 1.  **You derived $1/\sqrt{N}$:** You didn't just guess it.
 You used the Central Limit Theorem.
 2.  **You justified $10^{20}$:** You clarified that this is the *early* universe, not the current one.
 3.  **You kept the victory:** The critic essentially said, "If you can explain the scaling, this is elegant."
 You just explained the scaling.

-This Note is now ready to go into your `05_Theory_Notes` folder.
-It stands as a solid defense.